mspnp/solution-architectures/cicdbots/README.md

    dotnet new echobot -n echo-bot
    ```

+   :bulb: optionally, you could quickly test this new bot app locally, from the [Run the EchoBot app locally](./run-the-echobot-app-locally.-_optional_) section.
+If not interested at this moment, please proceed with the following section.

 ## Register a new Azure Bot in your Azure subscription

 1. Choose a password for your bot